sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 When you arrive, Rouxls is being regaled by Ralsei with tales of the team's adventures while Kris and Susie stand behind him quietly (a little awkwardly, in Susie's case).
 They notice you immediately as you enter, and they examine you with some concern as you walk up to them.
 "Hello, hello!" you call, slightly absently - you miss how those present tense up at the repetition.
 "Great to see you all again.
 Travelling well?"

 Ralsei nods, but there's an expression of concern and reluctance on his face.
 "Yes!
-Uh, the corruption from the Dark World's influence has been stopped!
+Uh, the corruption from the Dark World's influence here has been stopped!
 We've... um, sealed the Fountain, and nothing should come through to torment this world again!"

 "Oh!
 Well, that's excellent news, isn't it!
 The day will grace this kingdom once more, will it not?"